Su-informatics-lab/cloud-automation/doc/csoc-free-commons-steps.md

 ## Third part: deploy Elasticsearch

+>[!NOTE]
-NOTE: In the current version, only one instance of Elasticsearch is supported per AWS account.
+>In the current version, only one instance of Elasticsearch is supported per AWS account.
 This is due to naming, which will not be unique to a deployment.
 In other words, there can only be one active Gen3 deployment per account.

 1. Initialize the base module
 ```bash